Appointments typically last for 2 or 3 years whereby the Court Appointed Manager steps into the management role as defined in the lease.

 A Freeholder or Manager written into your lease, isn't for life!

-The Tribunal sees approving a Court Appointed Manager as the last resort.
-Fault in the management has to be proven and the proposed Manager interviewed by the Tribunal.
+The Tribunal sees appointing a Court Appointed Manager as the last resort.
+Fault in the management has to be proven, the proposed Manager gets interviewed by the Tribunal and an appointment usually lasts 2 or 3 years.
+Ultimately, the Court Appointed Manager steps into the management role as defined in the lease.

 Considering a Court Appointed Manager